tiangolo/label-approved/README.md

 Inspired from [label-when-approved-action](https://github.com/abinoda/label-when-approved-action) but with support for PRs from forks.

+## 🚨 WARNING: Deprecated 🚨

+This GitHub Action is now deprecated.

+This GitHub Action has been mainly used in FastAPI, the logic is very simple and quite specific to the FastAPI repo.
+It can be easily implemented in a GitHub Action workflow, in a local script.

+If you need similar behavior, consider copying the logic to your own GitHub Action workflow.
+You can get inspiration from this [PR in FastAPI](https://github.com/fastapi/fastapi/pull/12280).

 ## How to use

 Install this GitHub action by creating a file in your repo at `.github/workflows/label-approved.yml`.